Quantum entanglement in phase space: Introduction

-Most criteria designed to detect entanglement in continuous variable (CV) systems rely on quadrature measurements.
-A primary example is the Simon \cite{SimonPRL2000} and Duan \textit{et al.} \cite{DuanPRL} criteria, which state that for all separable states it holds
+Most criteria designed to detect entanglement in experiments with continuous variable (CV) systems rely on quadrature measurements.
+A primary example is the Simon \cite{SimonPRL2000} and Duan \textit{et al.} \cite{DuanPRL} criteria, which state that for all separable states

 where $\hat{x}_k$ and $\hat{p}_k$ are respectively the position and momentum quadratures of system $k \in \{A,B\}$ satisfying $[\hat{x}_k,\hat{p}_l]=2i \delta_{kl}$.
 Observing a violation of Eq.~\eqref{duan} thus implies entanglement between $A$ and $B$.
 Moreover, a simple generalization of this condition has been shown to be necessary and sufficient for detecting entanglement in Gaussian states \cite{DuanPRL}.